Cacti/plugin_weathermap/README.md

-# PHP Network Weathermap 1.0 - Beta
+# PHP Network Weathermap 1.0 - Beta 2

-This is PHP Network Weathermap fork, version 1.0 originally by Howard Jones (howie@thingy.com)
+This is PHP Network Weathermap fork, version 1.0.
+The PHP Weathermap was originally by Howard Jones (howie@thingy.com).
+As Howie has scaled back his Cacti plugin development work, we will release this version that incorporates his core framework from the 0.98 version.
+In future releases, we will look to incorporate subequent releases of the WeatherMap core.

 See the docs sub-directory for full HTML documentation, FAQ and example config.